Assessing the Alignment of Popular CNNs to the Brain for Valence Appraisal: Influence of Object Classes

-Turning to comparing the architectures, \figref{fig:exp2_per_arch} groups the averaged results for $X=25$ and the 9 most salient categories for the last cut-off layers of AlexNet, VGG16 and ResNet18.\footnote{For other layers and plots per category, see our repository \cite{Repo-Object2Brain}.} It is quite remarkable to notice how AlexNet and VGG16 almost mirror each other, despite being architectural siblings.
-In contrast, AlexNet and ResNet18 align more closely.
-It is unclear to us why this is.
-As such, even though VGG16 and ResNet18 show similar correlation patterns in their final convolutional layers (see \figref{fig:corr_model_brain}, ``resnet\_l4'' vs ``vgg16\_l29''), they intriguingly show very different, and often opposite, behavior in terms of category sensitivities.
-In general, the size of the effect also does not necessarily correlate with the correlations show in \figref{fig:corr_model_brain}.
+Turning to comparing the architectures, \figref{fig:exp2_per_arch} groups the averaged results for $X=25$ and the 9 most salient categories for the last cut-off layers of AlexNet, VGG16 and ResNet18.\footnote{For other layers and plots per category, see our repository.} In general, the size of the effect does not necessarily correlate with the correlations show in \figref{fig:corr_model_brain}.
 Clear distinctions do however manifest themselves between valence types.
 E.g., the ``Human'' category clearly affects correlations differently for incongruent IV and PV on the one hand and SV on the other, for both AlexNet and VGG16.

-Some categories show large similarities, in particular ``Furniture'', ``Places'' and ``Transport''.
-We investigated whether this might be a result of strongly overlapping bounding boxes between objects, but \figref{fig:heatmap_bb_overlap}, which shows the average bounding box area overlap between any two categories, demonstrates this explanation is insufficient.
-This chart shows than when ``Furniture'' and ``Places'' appear together, on average 99\% of the ``Furniture'' object area overlaps with the ``Places'' object.
-However, for ``Transport'', this is only 35\%.
-Moreover, for ``Body Parts'' the overlap is 98\%, and its effect shows no correlation with ``Transport''.
-On a separate note, the low overlap between ``Body Parts'' and ``Human'' is striking.
+\figref{fig:exp2_per_arch} does make clear that all networks show idiosyncratic sensitivities to the explored categories, even though clear tendencies appear in terms of effect magnitude.
+Indeed, ``Furniture'', ``Places'' and ``Transport'' show clearly larger effect sizes for all three architectures, and the ``Human'' category is very clearly the most sensitive category for both AlexNet and VGG16.
+We investigated whether this might be a result of strongly overlapping bounding boxes between classes.
+E.g., people in cars might result in a large overlap between categories ``Transport'' and ``Human'', thus explaining the large effect for the ``Transport'' category. \figref{fig:heatmap_bb_overlap}, which shows the average bounding box area overlap between any two categories in the FindingEmo dataset, demonstrates this explanation is insufficient.
+It indeed shows a strong overlap between ``Furniture'' and ``Places'' (99\%), but much smaller overlap between ``Transport'' and ``Places'' (35\%).
+Moreover, ``Body Parts'' overlaps 98\% with ``Places'', but shows no effect correlation with, e.g., ``Furniture''.